thomasa88/ParametricText/README.md

 Please see the [Demo video](https://knowledge.autodesk.com/support/fusion-360/learn-explore/caas/screencast/Main/Details/3d4a64a7-37b3-4551-83c4-a93a4d96bca7.html) for a quick overview of ParametricText.

 To parameterize texts, create sketches with Text features.
 Make sure to enter some dummy text, to make the Text features easier to select.
-Also, since Fusion 360™ resets some parameters when a text is modified by an add-in, it is recommended to not position the text in any way until it has been assigned a text parameter.
+Also, since Fusion 360™ resets some text settings when a text is modified by an add-in, it is recommended to not position the text in any way until it has been assigned a text parameter.

 Open the *Modify* menu under e.g. the *SOLID* tab and click *Change Text Parameters*.